TAKAyukiatkwsk/buf/README.md

 ## Installation

-- Clone this repo.
+- Add `gem "buffbuff", :github => "TAKAyukiatkwsk/buffbuff"` to your Gemfile
-- run `bundle install`
+- and run `bundle install`
-- In future, we want to distribute as gem

 ## Requirements